ghas-lab-templates/exercises/module-1.md

 - How will you triage the alerts and prioritize them for review (e.g., critical vulnerabilities first)?
 - Who in your team or organization will be responsible for managing these alerts and reviewing the pull requests?

 ### Lab 6 - Dependabot Rules

 #### Objective
 In this lab, we will configure Dependabot Rules to manage alerts in the `mona-gallery` repository.
 Since this repository is very active and the development team does not have time to remove or replace dependencies unless a patch is available, we will create a rule to dismiss alerts for the `Go` and `Pip` ecosystems when no patch exists.

 #### Steps
 1. Navigate to the `mona-gallery` repository.
-Click on the `Settings` tab, under `Security`, select `Code security and analysis`.
+Click on the `Settings` tab, under `Advanced Security`, select `Code security`.
 2. Scroll to the `Dependabot Rules` section and select the cog wheel icon to manage rules.
 Click on the `New Rule` green button.
 3. Set Up the Rule:
 - Rule Name: Dismiss No-Patch Alerts for Go and Pip.
 - Target Alerts > Ecosystem: Select Go and Pip from the dropdown list.
-- Rules : Select Dismiss alerts > Until patch is available
+- Rules : Select Dismiss alerts > Until patch is available.
-4. Select `Create Rule` button
+4. Select `Create Rule` button.
 5. Navigate to the Dependabot Alerts tab and view which alerts have been closed.

 #### Discussion Points